 How long do dental veneers last?

 Porcelain is very durable and can last many years before needing any kind of repair.
-Dentists recommend that patients use a soft-bristled toothbrush when brushing with fluoride toothpaste at least twice a day (morning and night) to prevent tooth decay and keep them looking great.
+Dentists recommend that patients use a soft-bristled toothbrush when brushing with fluoride toothpaste.
+Brush at least twice a day (morning and night) to prevent tooth decay and keep them looking great.

 When patients are ready for a new smile, there are many different types of cosmetic treatments that can help them achieve their desired results.
-Dental veneers are a great option in this regard, as they can be used to correct issues ranging from small blemishes to larger issues like gapping or crooked teeth.
+Dental veneers are a great option in this regard.
+They can correct issues ranging from small blemishes to larger issues like gapping or crooked teeth.